phluid61/internet-drafts/file-scheme/draft.md

 Many implementations accept the full UNC string in the URI path (with all backslashes "\\" converted to slashes "/").
 Additionally, because
 {{RFC1738}} said that the first "/" after "file://\[authority\]" wasn't
-part of the path, Firefox requires an additional slash before the UNC string.
+part of the path, some implementations (including Firefox) require an additional slash before the UNC string.

 For example: